Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Nikola Jokic included, take on the Phoenix Suns at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, will play at 10:00 PM on Friday against the Phoenix Suns in the 2023 NBA Playoffs.

-With prop bets available for Jokic, let's break down some stats and trends to help you find good wagers.
+In this article we will look at Jokic's prop bets, using stats to help you make good selections.

 Nikola Jokic Prop Bets vs. the Suns